labdmitriy/labdmitriy.github.io/_posts/2022-05-21-distributions-vs-packages.md

 ## Conclusion
 - Terminology for distributions and packages in Python can be quite ambiguous and it takes practice in order to distinguish between them
-- Packages naming has the most specific requirements
+- Packages and modules technically are very similar and their naming has the most specific requirements
-- Distribution naming is still not obvious for me though the choice can be supported at least statistically.
+- Distributions naming is still not obvious for me though the choice can be supported at least statistically

 I will be glad to hear feedback including additional reasons for the distributions naming.